The Car Connection Acura ILX Overview

-Rather than focusing on any one of these aspects, the ILX seeks to deliver a balance of luxury, performance, style, and efficiency that appeals to the younger professional.
-There are three main trim specs for the ILX: the base model, the Premium Package, and the Technology Package.
-The standard ILX specification includes cloth seats with leather-wrapped steering wheel, dual-zone climate control, Bluetooth hands-free calling, a power moonroof, keyless entry with pushbutton start, rear-view camera, and more.
+There were three main trim specs for the ILX early on: the base model, the Premium Package, and the Technology Package.
+The standard ILX specification included cloth seats with a leather-wrapped steering wheel, dual-zone climate control, Bluetooth hands-free calling, a power moonroof, keyless ignition, rearview camera, and more.